node-red/node-red-dashboard/README.md

 #### New features

+##### Dashboard sidebar

- The widget layout is now managed by a `Dashboard` tab in the right window of the Node-RED editor.
+The widget layout is now managed by a `Dashboard` tab in the sidebar of the Node-RED editor.
 From here you can re-order the tabs, groups and widgets, and add and edit their properties.

- Ability to specify sizes.
+**Links** are no longer added as nodes in the workspace - they are managed in the dashboard sidebar.
+They can now be opened in an iframe - if allowed by the target page.

+**Themes** - the theme of the UI is now set in the Dashboard sidebar.
+You cannot have different themes for each tab.

+##### Widgets

 The width and height of widgets can now be set, as can the width of *groups*.
 These are all specified in units of approximately 50 pixels.

- The default width of a group is 6 as it was in contrib-ui ( &approx; 300 pixels ).
-Setting a widget to `auto` will fill the available width of the group, but this can now be set to anything up to the group width.
+The default width of a group is 6 as it was in contrib-ui ( &approx;300 pixels ).
+Setting a widget to `auto` will fill the available width of the group.
 It is still advisable to use multiple groups if you can, rather than one big group, so that the page can dynamically resize on smaller screens.

 Group labels are now optional.

-External `links` to other pages can now be launched in an **iframe** - if allowed by the target page.

- **Themes** - a dark theme has been added as an alternative.
- This is set on the tab page. ( In the future we hope to allow custom themes to be added - but one step at a time. )

- **Widgets**

   - **Dropdown** - a dropdown select widget has been added.
 Multiple label, value pairs can be specified.
   - **Gauge** - now has 4 modes - *standard* (simple gauge), *donut* (complete 360&deg;), *compass*, and *wave*.